-Question Number Indicative e content 5(d) AO2 (8 marks)/AO3 (8 marks) The indicative content below is not prescriptive and candidates are not required to include all the material indicated as relevant.
+Question Number Indicative content 5(d) AO2 (8 marks)/AO3 (8 marks) The indicative content below is not prescriptive and candidates are not required to include all the material indicated as relevant.
 Other relevant material not suggested below must also be credited.
-Indicativ ve content Relevant Points which support the statement may include: introd many • The in policy of Islamisation countered the socialist measures uced by Bhutto and restored faith in the government amongst traditional Pakistanis troduction of Islamic measures won the support of religious nts within political parties and the general Pakistani populace.
-This w Bhutto • Establ vas important following the instability in the later years of o's government ishing a Federal Shariat Court ensured that laws and legal ments were based on Islamic principles.
-This was important in Judgements were based on Islamic principles.
-This was in a country which had been established as an Islamic state Zia's Islamic measures placed a new emphasis on leading keeping with the principles of Islam.
-His banning of gamb drinking, steps against blasphemy and study of the Qurar about a better lifestyle amongst Muslims.
-Relevant Points to counter the argument may include: The Eight Amendment brought about the end of martial law, though it left the President firmly in control The decision to oppose the Soviet invasion of Afghanistan brought significant economic benefits, as a result loans and grants from the USA Zia made the government more accountable by disbanding the FSF and carrying out investigations into corruption Zia introduced a number of measures which reduced tension in Balochistan.
+Indicativ ve content Relevant Points which support the statement may include: introd many The in eleme This was Bhutto Estable judger a cour cours keepir drinkir colicy of Islamisation countered the socialist measures uced by Bhutto and restored faith in the government amongst traditional Pakistanis attroduction of Islamic measures won the support of religious ents within political parties and the general Pakistani populace.
+Was important following the instability in the later years of co's government lishing a Federal Shariat Court ensured that laws and legal ments were based on Islamic principles.
+This was important in antry which had been established as an Islamic state Islamic measures placed a new emphasis on leading a life in an with the principles of Islam.
+His banning of gambling and an one, steps against blasphemy and study of the Quran brought a better lifestyle amongst Muslims.
+Relevant Points to counter the argument may include: The Eight Amendment brought about the end of martial law, thought left the President firmly in control The decision to oppose the Soviet invasion of Afghanistan brought significant economic benefits, as a result loans and grants from the USA Zia made the government more accountable by disbanding the FSF and carrying out investigations into corruption Zia introduced a number of measures which reduced tension in Balochistan.
 He declared an amnesty for all those who were prepared to give up arms and began a number of projects in the region to improve living standards.
 Look for a judgment/conclusion Level Mark Descriptor 0 No rewardable material Level 1 1-4 Inaccurate application of knowledge and understanding, lacking in development and showing little or no organisation of material.
 (AO2)